Skip to content

 Tolerated Finding

+A tolerated finding denotes a finding which is technically correct, but has been marked as tolerated as it cannot or should not be fixed, e.g., because the detected issue is not relevant or its resolution requires unjustifiably high efforts.
 To tolerate a finding means that this finding will be put in the tolerated findings section and not shown directly anymore.
 In the Code Detail View or in the IDE integration, it will be not shown at all.
 It can, however, still be inspected in the Tolerated Findings View.

 Treemap

 Treemaps visualize individual metrics in relation to the source code structure and file sizes.
 Therefore, directories or source code files of the analyzed system are drawn as rectangles.
 The area of the rectangle corresponds to the number of lines contained in the file (or for directories all the files included in the directory).
-The position of the rectangle follows the directory structure, i. e. rectangles for files in the same directory are drawn next to each other.
+The position of the rectangle follows the directory structure, i.e., rectangles for files in the same directory are drawn next to each other.
 The shading of the rectangles indicates the hierarchical nesting of the files and directories.

 Trend

 A trend indicates the evolution of a metric over time.
-A trend can be calculated both for a numeric metric as well as for an assessment metric.
+A trend can be calculated for both a numeric metric and an assessment metric.
 In this first case, the trend is just a simple function in the mathematical sense.
 In the second case, the trend chart indicates three values per time: the green, the yellow, and the red value and shows how the system distribution over these three categories evolves.
 If branch support is disabled, the history of the system and, hence, a metric trend, is linear by default.
 If branch support is enabled, however, the history of a branch is not necessarily linear.
 To display a linear trend, the »first-parent« strategy is used to pick one parent for each commit.

 Type Dependency